USask Alumni Advisory Board

 About the Alumni Advisory Board

-The Alumni Advisory Board contributes to the development of the institutional alumni engagement strategy and endorses and embraces the same long-term strategic directions shared by the university and the Alumni Relations Office, specifically:
+The Alumni Advisory Board contributes to the development of the institutional alumni engagement strategy and endorses and embraces the same long-term strategic directions shared by the university and the Advancement Office, specifically:

 - Building a strong sense of community amongst alumni and between alumni and the university